Academic Intern Track

 How are Academic Intern Track Posts allocated?

-If you are shortlisted by the Academic Intern Track Recruitment Team, you will be contacted by them and invited to attend for an interview.
+If you are shortlisted, you will be contacted by NRS and invited to attend for an on-line interview.
 If you are successful at interview, you will be ranked in order of merit based on a number of factors, including:

 In practice, this means that applicants for Academic Intern Track posts who accepted a place in an Irish medical school through a CAO offer will be allocated to Academic Intern Track posts ahead of applicants who accepted an Irish medical school place directly from the medical school, and, applicants who will not require a permit to work in Ireland will be allocated to posts ahead of applicants who will require a permit to work in Ireland.
 Applicants from Non Irish Medical Schools may express an interest in Academic Intern Track Posts.

 If successful, you will receive a conditional offer of an Academic Intern Track post.
-This offer is dependent on your eligibility after Stage 2 of the HSE NRS intern application process and passing your final year exams.
+This offer is dependent on your eligibility after Post Preference Selection Stage of the HSE NRS intern application process and passing your final year exams.
 If allocated to an Academic Intern Track post, successful completion of all necessary pre-employment checks by the individual employer.

 Once you have accepted an Academic Intern Track post, you will not be offered another intern post.
-If you are unsuccessful or decline the offer of an Academic Intern Track post, you will remain in the overall Intern match process conducted by NRS and the post preferences you have indicated at Stage 2 will be applied to you.
+If you are unsuccessful or decline the offer of an Academic Intern Track post, you will remain in the overall Intern match process conducted by NRS and the post preferences you have indicated at Post Preference Selection Stage will be applied to you.

 What about centiles?